friendly-traceback/docs/source/syntax_tracebacks_en_3.11.rst

     -->2: x = lambda (a, b): a + b
                      ^^^^^^

-    Python gave us the following informative message about the possible cause of the error:

-        Lambda expression parameters cannot be parenthesized

-    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

     `lambda` does not allow parentheses around its arguments.
     This was allowed in Python 2 but it not allowed in Python 3.